Maria Klimecka

 Maria Klimecka, Ph.D.

-Maria joined the lab to assist the LIDER project in the R&D work regarding IFIT proteins.
-Next, she moved on to an assistant professor (adiunkt) position and became the main investigator in the FIRST TEAM project focused on the development of bacterial degraders and their structural studies with bacterial proteases.
+Maria is a protein biochemistry and structural biology expert with 18 structure deposits in PDB and EMDB.
+Maria joined our lab in 2017 to assist the LIDER project in the R&D work regarding the antiviral IFIT proteins.
+Next, she moved on to an assistant professor (adiunkt) position and became the main investigator in the FIRST TEAM project (2019-2022) on the development of bacterial degraders, in which Maria focused on structural studies of degraders with bacterial proteases.
 Since 2022, Maria works as a senior researcher in our OPUS project on the structural characterization of IFIT complexes.

 Scientific Experience